programarivm/jordi-csv/README.md

     P0017, CPU, Processing power,  ideal for multimedia, 4, 4.22
     Open the file with your favorite editor, fix the errors and try again.

-Certainly, there's one line which is not valid:
+Cool!
+The file has been successfully dumped into the database, but there's one line which is not valid:

     P0017,CPU,Processing power, ideal for multimedia,4,4.22,

-Note how the last comma (,) needs to be removed at the end of the line:
+Certainly, note how the last comma (,) needs to be removed at the end of the line:

     P0017,CPU,Processing power, ideal for multimedia,4,4.22

-The `foobar` table will be automatically created, and it will look like this:
+Anyway, the `foobar` table will be automatically created and it will look like this:

     mysql> select * from foobar;
     +--------------+---------------+--------------------------------------+-------+-------------+--------------+